 The Victorian wing is added to the East side of the house.

 William Nesfield is invited to rearrange the landscape around the estate.

 The house provides shelter for Candadian troops and 32 children evacuated from Liverpool, as well as being used as an officer’s mess.

 Demolition of the East Wing and stable yard.

 The Nantwich Show is founded and held on the estate grounds.

-Planning permission granted to build L’Écurie and new event spaces in what was originally the stable yard.
+L’Écurie and The Tack event spaces completed in the original stable yard.